web2brain/nook-revival/README.md

 Step 0: rooting the Nook
 ------------------------

-See https://github.com/ruediste-zz/NookPDFViewer/wiki/Installation.
+See README.md in the rooting directory.
 This procedure may take quite a few tries, but in the end it worked for me.
-The needed file (`ratc.bin`) is included in this repo under `rooting/`.
+The needed files (`adbd.html` and `ratc.bin`) are included in this repo under `rooting/`.

 Apps
 ====